kylankob/ecdoa-quests/README.md

 > Allows access to the user's flow account as the signer that is responsible for sending the transaction.

 <strong>3.
 What is the difference between the prepare phase and the execute phase in the transaction?</strong>
 > The execute phase of a transaction doesn't have access to the user account, which is needed when sending a transaction.
-While calling a function in the prepare phase would work the same as calling in the execute phase, the separation logic between the 2 phases creates better organization and readability.
+While calling a function in the prepare phase would work the same as calling it in the execute phase, the separation of logic between the 2 phases creates better code organization and readability.

 <strong>4a.
 Add a variable named myNumber that has type Int (set it to 0 when the contract is deployed) and a function named updateMyNumber that takes in a new number named newNumber as a parameter that has type Int and updates myNumber to be newNumber.</strong>
 > <img src="c2-d2-1.png" alt="Deployed contract" />